-Our lead product candidate, DSG3-CAART, is being evaluated for the treatment of mPV, a subtype of PV that affects mucosal surfaces. mPV is caused by autoantibodies against the cell adhesion protein desmoglein 3, or DSG3.
-DSG3-CAART is designed to selectively target B cells expressing autoantibodies specific for DSG3, which may prevent these B cells from producing DSG3 antibodies that are the cause of mPV while preserving general B cell immune function.
+Our lead product candidate, DSG3-CAART, is being developed to treat mucosal pemphigus vulgaris (mPV), a blistering skin disease that affects mucous membranes. mPV is caused by autoantibodies that attack the cell adhesion protein desmoglein 3, or DSG3.
+DSG3-CAART is designed to selectively target and kill the B cells that produce DSG3 antibodies while preserving the healthy B cells critical to immune function.